Lowndes County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DDS failed to meet its burden of proof, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the administrative law judge finds that the DDS has not met its burden of proof, your license suspension will be rescinded.

 Hardship/Restricted License in Georgia

-• What You Can Drive For: A restricted license typically limits your driving to specific locations and times, such as travel to and from work, school, medical appointments, and alcohol/drug treatment programs.
+• What You Can Drive For: A hardship license typically restricts you to driving to and from work, school, medical appointments, and DUI Alcohol or Drug Use Risk Reduction Program.

-• Costs and Application Process: The application process involves submitting an application to the DDS, paying a fee, and providing documentation to support your need for a restricted license.
+• Costs and Application Process: The application process involves submitting an application to the DDS, providing supporting documentation, and paying a fee.

 Getting Your License Back